 Iona teaches English and Latin, coaches the girls' varsity volleyball and girls’ lacrosse teams, and advises sophomore girls.
 A Thacher graduate herself (CdeP 2010), Iona went on to the University of Notre Dame, where she majored in liberal studies (their Great Books program) and committed herself to service work both at home and internationally, often often spending summers working with different organizations in South Africa.
 Iona went on to earn her MEd from Notre Dame and has since worked with middle school and high school age students, teaching English and AP Art History, and coaching volleyball and lacrosse.
 She says of her return to Thacher: “I’m thrilled to be a member of the English faculty at Thacher and to coach the volleyball team I was so proud to lead as a co-captain.
 It is with a heart full of gratitude and humility that I have returned to Casa de Piedra, eager to serve the place and the people that have given me so much over the years.”
 She lives on campus with her husband, Tyler, and their golden retriever, Scout.

 Juan joined the Thacher community in 2013.
-He has a bachelors in natural resources management from UNED, Costa Rica and amMasters in urban and environmental planning from Tufts University.
-Prior to Thacher, Juan taught Spanish at the Cambridge School of Weston (MA).
-Juan also coaches boys’ varsity soccer and is the director of education for sustainability and head faculty advisor to the Environmental Action Committee.
+He has a bachelor's degree in natural resources management from UNED, Costa Rica and a master’s in urban and environmental planning from Tufts University.
+In 2015 Juan completed a professional certificate in campus sustainability leadership at The University of Vermont and is currently working on a certificate in systems thinking from Cornell University.
+Juan teaches foreign languages, is the boys varsity soccer team head coach, the director of education for sustainability, and head faculty advisor to the Environmental Action Committee.
 During his time here, Thacher has been awarded the Green Ribbon School at the Gold and Green Achiever level, the highest honor in campus sustainability in California.
 Juan lives on campus with his wife, Xena, their daughter, Sierra, and their dog, Asha.